-From the early history of the credit card to the increasing availability of robo-advisors, the financial services industry has gone through some pretty big transformations since its beginnings.
+From the early history of credit cards to the increasing availability of robo-advisors, the financial services industry has gone through some pretty big transformations since its beginnings.
 It continues to offer what its consumers need, changing with the times as necessary.
-And even though we don’t always realize it, the financial services industry is constantly working, managing our assets and our money.
+And even though we don’t always realize it, the financial services industry is constantly working, and managing our assets and our money.

 - There are tons of financial advisors out there.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right financial advisor doesn’t have to be hard, though.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You should always check an advisor’s qualifications before working with them.
 There are a few designations to keep an eye out for.
 Certified financial planners (CFPs) are experienced in financial planning, whereas chartered financial analysts (CFAs) often have investing backgrounds.
 In the end, make sure you go with an advisor that has the proper experience and education to handle your needs.